Septembers loan data for Spain released by INE.

 Whilst over the last few months we have started to see the log jam starting to move even now in November the impact of the new process is being felt.

 It remains difficult to get loan applications to completion at any level of speed and many applicants are finding they are having to have new offers prepared as lenders adapt their systems and catch up on the new requirements.
-Each new re-offer restarts the cooling off period delaying when and how a completion can happen.
+Each new mortgage in Spain re-offer restarts the cooling off period delaying when and how a completion can happen.

 Fixed rate limitations